jaanga/jaanga.github.io/blog/2015-12-21_ray-marching-achieved_algesurf.md

 With the current ray marching algorithm it's all changing all the time.
 Often happens is that you see the equation as looks in Marching Cubes, but only for a brief moment.

-Two thoughts:
+Some thoughts:

-1. It's going to take a good effort to take an equation such as Columpius appear the same in ray marching as it does in marching cubea.
+1: It's going to take a good effort to take an equation such as Columpius appear the same in ray marching as it does in marching cubea.
 The goal would be for Columpius to start off - when you first load it
 - looking like its old static version then let it go on and do its own new wild thing moves.

-2. We have hardly begun to scratch the surface as to the possibilities.
+2: We have hardly begun to scratch the surface as to the possibilities.
 In the next few years, math viz is going to be disrupted big time.

+3: This work is still very preliminary, but will definitely become part of the algeSurf toolkit.
+All the various ways of rendering equations can use ray marching - and other types of shaders - to make things faster and better.

+On the other hand ray marching and shaders in general add an extra level of complexity to the code.
+We can see two types of code being developed in algeSurf:

+* Very simple code without shaders - great for the first quick demo
+* Code with shaders for the demos that need to [knock your socks off]( http://idioms.thefreedictionary.com/knock+socks+off )